 To truly understand what it involves, a surface-level view is not enough.
 Let’s take a closer look at the different elements of fleet management.

 A fleet manager must not only locate suitable vehicles (based on capacity, refrigeration, mobility, etc.), but negotiate the right price and finance the purchases or leases in line with the company’s budget.
+Software like Driveroo Fleet can make your fleet management very easy.

 Likewise, a manager should leverage the company’s position (having a large number of cars, trucks, or vans), to negotiate beneficial maintenance deals.
 They must also develop a maintenance plan or program to ensure that there is minimal downtime or accidents.